Ibasquare/Cyberwalingalaxia2022/doc/part2/index.rst

    terminal2> sudo ip netns exec network-jail tcpdump -w traffic.pcap terminal3> sudo ip netns exec network-jail ./executable

 Analyse the traffic that you capture.
-In particular, you should be able to get a clear (not encrypted) view of the packets sent by the client.
+In particular, you should be able to get a clear (decrypted) view of the packets sent by the client.
 To do so, you may want to use the wireshark capability allowing you to decrypt TLS encrypted traffic using a given pre-master key (Edit->Preferences->Protocols->TLS).
 The certificate used by **inetsim** for its mock https server may be located in **/usr/share/inetsim/data/certs/**.

 *******************************************************
 Basic Dynamic Analysis -- File System Events Monitoring